2022 Shipping Laws and Regulations for Shipping Oversize and Over-weight Loads in the State of Illinois

 Weight: No requirements as long as you can maintain minimum speeds.
-However on bridge moves that require all other vehicle traffic to be removed will required appropriate number of pilot cars which is a minimum of 2 and possibly 3 with police escort.
+However, on bridge moves that require all other vehicle traffic to be removed will require an appropriate number of pilot cars which is a minimum of 2 and possibly 3 with police escort.
 All areas are different and require evaluation.

-Cars, vans or trucks may be used as long as gross weight of pilot car vehicle is rated at no more than 8,000 lbs.
-Pilot car driver must be 18 years of age minimum with a valid regular drivers license.
-Pilot cars must have a rotating or flashing amber light mounted on the top of the vehicle (no specs as of time of writing 2014).
-Must display red flag at all 4 outer most points of the vehicle and have “OVERSIZE LOAD” signs that are a minimum size of 5′ wide x 12″ tall and have black lettering no less than 8″ in height.
+Cars, vans, or trucks may be used as long as the gross weight of the pilot car vehicle is rated at no more than 8,000 lbs.
+Pilot car driver must be 18 years of age minimum with a valid regular driver’s license.
+Pilot cars must have a rotating or flashing amber light mounted on the top of the vehicle.
+Must display a red flag at all 4 outermost points of the vehicle and have “OVERSIZE LOAD” signs that are a minimum size of 5′ wide x 12″ tall and have black lettering no less than 8″ in height.
 Must have radio and be in constant communication with the driver transporting the shipment at all times.
 Must have $500,000 per occurrence combined insurance that covers property and body.

 Illinois Department of Transportation – DOT